sinistersnare/sinistersnare.github.io/content/post/02-robson-tree-traversal.md

 {{% fluid_img "/img/post/robson-traversal/wasteful.png" %}}

 You see, the leaf-nodes have 2 pointers that are just ***null***!
 What a waste!
 Thats so much space we are wasting!
-For any given tree of `n` nodes, there will be `n + 1` NULL pointers.
+For any given tree of `n` nodes, there will be `n + 1` null pointers.

 Here is the theory.
 We use that freely-available space for our traversal.
 That way, we use as little extra memory as possible!